Virginia pulls away from Georgia Tech, tightens grip on first place in ACC

 Since the start of ACC competition, Georgia Tech has been among the few schools to push the Cavaliers.

 Virginia’s only conference loss came against rival Virginia Tech on Jan.
 30, a 65-51 defeat.
 Two games before that lopsided result, Virginia rallied from an 11-point deficit in the second half and held off a late surge to secure a 64-62 victory over the Yellow Jackets at John Paul Jones Arena in Charlottesville.
-Hauser scored 22 points in that game, and Huff added 18 points and five blocks.
+Clark’s basket in the closing stages provided the winning points.

-This time, Virginia began with another defensive surge in the first half.
+The Cavaliers held Georgia Tech well below its scoring average in that game, and this time, Virginia began with another defensive surge in the first half.
 The Yellow Jackets missed seven consecutive field goal attempts during an early five-minute stretch before Alvarado made a three-pointer.

 Virginia struggled mightily to score as well, going seven minutes without a point before freshman guard Reece Beekman’s three-pointer from the top of the key drew the Cavaliers within three with 7:37 to play in the half.